flyaflya/causact/paper/JOSSsubmission.md

 # Acknowledgements

 The `Stan` Development team has been inspirational for this work and has formed a wonderful Bayesian inference community around their powerful language.
 Additionally, the books of @kruschke2014doing and @mcelreath2020statistical are tremendous resources for learning Bayesian data analysis and their pedagogy is aspirational.
+This work would not be possible without the `greta` dev team and special thanks to Nick Golding and Nick Tierney.
 Lastly, thanks to the University of Delaware students, MBAs and PhDs, who have contributed time, code, testing, and enthusiasm for this project from its beginning.

 # References